Start date: 2018

 End date: 2020

-Obesity is known to increase the risk of developing diabetes in pregnancy.
-Currently, all obese women are considered to be at high risk despite the fact that more than 70% of these women will be free from diabetes during pregnancy.
+Obesity is known to increase the risk of developing diabetes in pregnancy, known as gestational diabetes.
+It can lead to problems such as the baby growing too fast in the womb, and can increase the chances of stillbirth.
+But right now, all obese women are considered to be at high risk, despite the fact that more than 70% of these women will be free from diabetes during pregnancy.

-We want to find a way to identify women who are at high risk to allow resources for treatment to be used on those who will benefit the most.
+We want to find a better way to identify women who are at high risk of gestational diabetes, earlier than we’re currently able to.
+This will means mothers who will benefit the most get the treatment they need.

 Get our research updates